-There's a thousand ways to die out here.
-Unless you want to experience one of them, you'll follow me and do what I tell you to.Blight-trackers are surface explorers and rangers without peer, experts at navigating the irradiated wastelands and avoid the touch of Blight.
-Sometimes called the Kaia of the Surface World, the Blight-trackers are used as guides and explorers by any serious expedition heading out into the wastes.
+There are a thousand ways to die out here.
+Unless you want to experience one of them, you'll follow me and do what I tell you.Blight-trackers are Surface explorers and rangers without peer, experts at navigating the irradiated wastelands of the lands above the caverns.
+Sometimes called the Kaia of the Surface, the Blight-trackers are used as guides by any serious expedition heading out into the wastes.
 They know how to best avoid the creeping death of Blight, where to hide from the horizon-spanning storms, and run.
-Blight is a quiet, unseen killer and the wise take every precaution to avoid it.
+Blight is a quiet, unseen killer, and the wise take every precaution to avoid it.

 Becoming a Tracker

-Traditions of the TrackersThere aren't many traditions among the trackers, but a few have managed to spread from master to apprentice or cropped up independent of one another in different places.
-The most notable among them is the first hazing, when the master first takes the apprentice into an area of shifting but usually low radiation and leaves them there.
+Traditions of the TrackersThere aren't many traditions among the trackers, but a few have spread from master to apprentice.
+The most common among them is the first hazing, when the master first takes the apprentice into an area of shifting Blight and leaves them there.
 This is where many apprentices gain their first blight-burn, if they make it out at all.

 The Shrouded Lands Few things arouse such obsession with Blight-trackers as the Shrouded Lands, the vast regions of the surface world cloaked in lethal Blight and shrouded by continent-spanning storms.
 Every tracker at one point or another grapple with the challenge of just how to pierce the shroud and be the first to find that lies in beyond.
 So far, none have succeeded.
 Read more about the Shrouded Lands